Kevin Clarke (writer): Career

 His subsequent theatre play Translantic written with Josh Goldstein ran for three months at the Dramatis Personae Theater in New York City, and his third, Charity's Child played the Riverside Studios.
 His original comedy screenplay, Albert and the Lion was produced by ITV.
 He has written more than 150 episodes of television drama, including scripts for Minder, Wish Me Luck, Doctor Who, Wycliffe, The Inspector Lynley Mysteries and The Last Detective.
-He was a principal writer on The Bill for five years where he created the cult character Roxanne.
-He wrote the original scripts for the forthcoming feature films Faithfull and Money To Burn.
+He was a principal writer on The Bill for five years where he created the cult character Roxanne, giving Paul O'Grady his television breakthrough.

-Kevin Clarke later gained an Open University degree in History, then read History as a postgraduate at Oxford.
+Kevin later gained an Open University degree in History, then read postgraduate History at Oxford.
 He gained a subsequent MA in Renaissance Studies at Birkbeck, University of London.